Justin Herdman-Reed

-Justin Herdman-Reed (born July 21, 1994) is a Canadian professional football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
+Justin Herdman-Reed (born July 21, 1994) is a Canadian professional football linebacker for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 His twin brother Jordan Herdman-Reed also plays in the CFL.

 University career

 Herdman-Reed played college football with the Simon Fraser Clan.
 He played in 31 games where he recorded 213 tackles, including 32 tackles for a loss, six sacks, two interceptions, five forced fumbles, and six fumble recoveries.

 Professional career

 Herdman-Reed with the Toronto Argonauts in 2019.